iemcloudteam/azure_paas_services_inspection/README.md

 1. Under the System > Feature Visibility you need to enable DNS Database feature.
 2. Go to the Network > DNS Servers, under DNS Service on Interface we need to run DNS proxy on the specific network interface.

-Becouse my task was to use Fortigate as a DNS Forwarer for my “ProtectedB” networtk and for my VPN tunnel I had to add two following entries.
+Because my task was to use Fortigate as a DNS Forwarer for my “ProtectedB” networtk and for my VPN tunnel I had to add two following entries.
 <img src=https://github.com/iemcloudteam/azure_paas_services_inspection/blob/8aa82bcd6ce72c1d66d9d851fdd277cff6d1c456/images/DNS1.png width="400"/>

 First one is for my “ProtectedB” network that is connected to Fortigate via port2.
 I’m forwarding DNS queries to System DNS.